Attornado/EdelweissEA/README.md

 4. Follow specific instructions for EA installation.

 ### Usage Guide:
-1. Load the EA onto MetaTrader 4 by copying the EdelweissExpert.mq4 (usually under the <MetaTraderDir>/Experts/.
+1. Load the EA onto MetaTrader 4 by copying the `EdelweissExpert.mq4` (usually under the `<MetaTraderDir>/Experts/` directory).
 2. Configure settings according to your preferences.
 3. Run the EA on the strategy tester.
-4. For the FLF-LSTM, you can simply run the notebook file, as it is self-contained.
+4. For [FLF-LSTM](https://www.sciencedirect.com/science/article/abs/pii/S1568494620307183), you can simply run the notebook file, as it is self-contained.

 ### Troubleshooting:
 - N/A